What is Center for Health Journalism Digital?

 Can I write for your site?

-Yes, that's what this site is all about.
-We believe that learning will take place when members share ideas, inspiration, stories and suggestions with each other.
-Please fill out your profile so people know who you are.
-You can then immediately start blogging from your site profile as soon as your membership is approved by a moderator.
+We believe everyone benefits when members share ideas, inspiration, stories and suggestions with each other.
+First, please fill out your profile so people know who you are.
+You can then submit a post once your membership is approved by a moderator.
 Please keep in mind our Community Code.
+We reserve the right to edit and review all submissions before they are published.

 Center for Health Journalism Digital also commissions essays on critical topics in health care and health journalism.
-After reading the content on Center for Health Journalism Digital, feel free to share your ideas for essays or resource guides by contacting community editor Albert Sabaté.
+After reading the content on Center for Health Journalism Digital, feel free to share your ideas for essays or resource guides by contacting content editor Ryan White.

 I'd like to see information about a certain topic on your site.
 Who can I contact?